-The Army Now Accepts Some Recruits With Mental Health Struggles
+The Army Now Accepts Some Recruits With Histories Of Mental Health Struggles

 In an unannounced policy only now being reported, the Army now accepts recruits with certain mental health struggles.
 For years, potential recruits with histories of self-mutilation, bipolar disorder, depression, and drug or alcohol struggles have been banned from enlisting in the Army.
 However, the Army lifted that restriction in August, USA Today reported Sunday, in part to fulfill its goal of recruiting 80,000 new service members by September 2018.